Dinis34/Fallbound/docs/README.md

 - `Enter` - confirm selection.

 ### ENEMIES
-- [Doppelgängers (Normal Enemies)](..src/main/java/Fallbound/Model/Game/Elements/Enemies/NormalEnemy.java) - this enemy can fly.
+- [Normal Enemies](..src/main/java/Fallbound/Model/Game/Elements/Enemies/NormalEnemy.java) - this enemy can fly.
 Can be defeated by bullets or a player's stomp. █
-- [Spikeys (Spike Enemy)](..src/main/java/Fallbound/Model/Game/Elements/Enemies/SpikeEnemy.java) - this enemy can fly and is slower than the others.
+- [Spike Enemy](..src/main/java/Fallbound/Model/Game/Elements/Enemies/SpikeEnemy.java) - this enemy can fly and is slower than the others.
 Can only be defeated by bullets. Δ
-- [Tourthells (Shell Enemy)](..src/main/java/Fallbound/Model/Game/Elements/Enemies/ShellEnemy.java) - this enemy is bound to the platforms.
+- [Shell Enemy](..src/main/java/Fallbound/Model/Game/Elements/Enemies/ShellEnemy.java) - this enemy is bound to the platforms.
 Can only be defeated by stomping. ∩

 ### COLLECTABLES
 - ♡ - **EXTRA HEALTH**: Increases the player’s max health.